-But according to Alexander Chernev, professor at Kellogg School of Management at Northwestern University, Uber’s logo was a mistake.
-The story of bits and atoms might be true in theory, but it’s “just too abstract for customers who know Uber for its primary function: efficient and reliable transportation.”
+But according to Alexander Chernev, a professor at the Kellogg School of Management at Northwestern University, Uber’s logo was a mistake.
+The story of "bits and atoms" might be true in theory, but it’s “just too abstract for customers who know Uber for its primary function: efficient and reliable transportation.”

-A rebrand often comes with renaming the brand, which can cost you brand recognition and branded search traffic if done wrongly.
+A rebrand often comes with a renaming — which can cost you brand recognition and branded search traffic if done incorrectly.

-Naming is an art form.
-Your new name should tell an important story about your company, why you want to change, how it benefits target audiences, and where the change leads you.
+Naming a brand is an art form.
+Your new name should tell an important story about your company, why you want to change, how it benefits your target audiences, and where the change leads you.

-So, if you want to rename your company or a product, ensure you have the right reason and a plan for recovery as part of your post-rebrand strategy.
+So, if you want to rename your company or a product, ensure you have both solid reasoning and a plan for recovery as part of your post-rebrand strategy.
 Otherwise, you may face a lot of trouble.

 Mini Case Study: Pizza Hut

 In 2009, Pizza Hut planned to expand its online and mobile businesses.
-In the effort of doing that, the company introduced a new logo, “The Hut,” which it called “the perfect icon for our mobile generation.”
+In support of this change, the company introduced a new logo, “The Hut,” which it called “the perfect icon for our mobile generation.”

 “We're also introducing another vocabulary word with Pizza Hut, which is 'The Hut.'
 That ties in nicely with today's texting generation.
 We wanted to make sure that Pizza Hut and 'The Hut' become common vernacular for our brand.
-Red is our mark and when you see that red roof, people will refer to it as 'The Hut' or 'Pizza Hut”, said Brian Niccol, Former CMO at Pizza Hut.
+Red is our mark and when you see that red roof, people will refer to it as 'The Hut' or 'Pizza Hut.”

-It can be a challenging journey to have a successful rebrand.
-You might need to spend years and millions of dollars doing research and devising a sure-fire rebrand strategy.
-But after all, it’s worth it because you’ll avoid all the mistakes above that might cost you much more otherwise.
+It can be challenging to roll out a successful rebrand.
+You might need to spend years and millions of dollars conducting research and devising a sure-fire rebranding strategy.
+But in the end, putting in the necessary time and effort is worth it — because you’ll avoid all the mistakes we covered in this article.

-Solving the first problem, i.e., conducting extensive market research, is often the way to do a rebrand right.
-Other flaws are largely matters of understanding brand identity: If Tropicana, Uber, Pizza Hut, and IHOP were aware of the emotional bond that their customers had with their original design, they might haven’t changed their packaging, logo, and name.
+Solving the first problem, i.e. conducting extensive market research, is the most important factor in any good rebrand.
+Other flaws are largely matters of understanding brand identity: If Tropicana, Uber, Pizza Hut, and IHOP were aware of the emotional bond that their customers had with their original design, they might not have changed their packaging, logo, or name.

-Companies must be aware of their current market position, brand loyalty, and customer perception early on, thus gaining valuable insights that can help steer a rebrand or, if necessary, abort it.
-Hearing opposing opinions can be painful — but not as painful as rebranding that gets loyal customers confused or has no positive outcomes at all.
+Companies need to be aware of their current market position, brand loyalty, and customer perception early on — thus, gaining invaluable insights that can help steer a rebrand or, if necessary, abort it.
+Hearing opposing opinions can be painful — but not as painful as rebranding that confused loyal customers or doesn't create any positive outcomes.